 If you’re mourning the loss or Reader or you would like to find another RSS aggregator, here are a few to evaluate.

 The Old Reader (www.theoldreader.com)

 According to its site, The Old Reader is still in beta mode, which means the interface is still rough around the edges and more functionality will be added soon.
 This platform tries to integrate the Google Reader with a social media element.

 You can search for Facebook and Google friends who might use the service, share posts, and more as the platform develops.
 The platform is free but has no mobile app.
 The developers claim that the site looks good on mobile devices and it does.
 It also allows for easy importing of your Google Reader settings.

 Before you fall in love with it, read this blog post.
 Although many other services are likely hobbies, you have to wonder how much more the platform will evolve if it’s only developed in somebody’s spare time.

 Netvibes allows you to import your Google Reader settings but also includes a blog, video, news, and social media search for keywords that you indicate.
-Its basic service is free, has easy import instructions for Google Reader, and the site looks great on mobile devices.
+Its basic service is free and the site looks great on mobile devices.